 Staying in the park gives the experience a whole different feel and I would highly recommend doing it!
 The first day we got there it was pouring rain and the weather showed the whole week was supposed to be that way. . .

 We were there for 5 nights and 4 days.
 We highly recommend planning 1 week for your Yosemite vacation.
+It is also a great graduation trip idea.
 Here is our recommended list of things to do while taking a trip to majestic Yosemite:

 Table of Contents